Short Story by Amanda Terry Hamm

 “Of course, Frederick.
 Let’s go this way.”
 She pulled him down another busy street.
 “There is an adorable little bookshop in this direction that you simply must take me to.”

 “Honestly, I really must be going.”
 He halted on the sidewalk, determined to go no further.
 She stopped beside him and gave him a pretty little pout.

 “No, I don’t – I mean, books are fine, I-I just have little time to read.
-And I rarely go into bookshops because I don’t own many books.”
-Frederick was horrified to find that he had begun rambling.
-This was the effect she had on him, and he was not pleased with it.
+And I rarely go into bookshops because I don’t own many books.” it horrified Frederick to find that he had begun rambling.
+If this was the effect she had on him, he was not pleased with it.
 “The books are not the point.
 I don’t even know your name.”

 “It’s Emily.”
 She grinned.

 “Oh.
 Well, that’s quite a normal name, isn’t it?”

 Emily didn’t seem to take offense as she gathered up his arm once more and gently pulled him back into motion.

 “It is such a normal, boring name, isn’t it?”

 “No, I mean, it’s lovely.”
 Fredrick answered, feeling a bit guilty for his tone.
 And because of this guilt, he let her lead him along the sidewalk once more, with little resistance.

 “What exactly do you mean when you say you don’t have time for books, Fredrick?”
 Emily again swayed dreamily as she walked.
 Fredrick nodded to a passer-by whom he was sure must be thinking the two of them quite peculiar.